What is priority need?

 Finding a longer term home

-Once we have assessed you as having priority need, in addition to offering you temporary accommodation, we will then work with you to help you find suitable longer-term accommodation - this could be through the housing register or through other suitable avenues such as private rented.
+Once we have assessed you as having priority need we will work with you to help you find suitable longer-term accommodation - this could be through the housing register or through other suitable avenues such as private rented.